 With mounting pressure in meeting oversight expectations and navigating the expanding risk landscape, suppliers and auditors could employ a different concept with a range of conformance services that are not available through Sedex or other associations (such as the Responsible Business Alliance).

-When a supplier is contacted by Sedex on behalf of one of their sourcing customers, their team could utilize a Competency-Based Training (CBT) approach in conjunction with the ISO open source high-level structure and a SaaS-based management system that uniquely integrates the most recent versions of all the standards.
+When a supplier is contacted by Sedex on behalf of one of their sourcing customers, their team could utilize a Competency-Based Training (CBT) approach in conjunction with an international high-level structure and a SaaS-based management system that uniquely integrates the most recent versions of all the global standards.
 Supplier organization leaders are then able to better compile and manage conformance information in four key areas that are essential to effective audit preparedness: Labor; Environment; Health and Safety; and Business Ethics.

-This model enables a supplier organization to self-determine its conformance and “self-certify” by utilizing the international standards for creating conformity statements that include maturity matrices.
-Suppliers using an Ethical Sourcing SaaS platform could report on a list of indicators, generated and approved for use in investor ESG evaluations by the World Federation of Exchanges and the Global Reporting Initiative.
+This model enables a supplier organization to self-determine its conformance and “self-certify” to create conformity statements that include maturity matrices.
+Suppliers using an ESG-based Sourcing SaaS platform could report on a list of indicators, generated and approved for use in investor ESG evaluations by the World Federation of Exchanges and the Global Reporting Initiative.
 The Competency-Based Training program can be shared with the sourcing companies and the trained auditors with whom they are partnering.

 All the essential information is maintained within the SaaS platform and is easily referenced when completing the Sedex compliance questionnaire.
 This new management system can help both the sourcing company customer and the supplier organization plan for an auditor visit to a facility.
 By setting aside a module for this purpose, the supplier may grant “permission” to the auditor or sourcing customer to access any area of the SaaS platform.
 This avoids the cumbersome downloading of information, enabling direct connection to the “objective evidence” of conformance and compliance activity through a simple URL.